Inside Oak Creek: San Ramon's 1965–1968 model homes & neighborhood legacy

 Oak Creek, not just a name

-The story begins with Oak Creek, Gentry’s first subdivision, where he reimagined a walnut orchard as a tranquil neighborhood named after a creek winding through the property.
-With authenticity at the forefront, he crafted homes featuring rustic wainscoting, Spanish courtyards, and handcrafted front doors.
+Oak Creek, Gentry’s first San Ramon subdivision, is set in a former walnut orchard and named after a tranquil creek winding through the property.
+Gentry showcased authenticity by crafting homes featuring rustic wainscoting, Spanish courtyards, and handcrafted front doors.
 Each detail reflected California’s rich heritage, making these homes feel less like structures and more like extensions of the land’s history.
 Priced from $18,960, they sold quickly, drawing families eager for character and quality.

 ![]() |